 These Red Velvet Cake Mix Cookies are soft, chewy & filled with white chocolate chips.
 There’s only 4 ingredients and they’re the perfect easy red velvet cookie for Christmas or Valentine’s!

-I’ve made a lot of red velvet recipes and shared them on the blog – but today I’m making the easiest, most fail proof recipe ever – red velvet cake mix cookies.
+I’ve made a lot of red velvet recipes – but today I’m making the easiest, most fail-proof recipe ever – red velvet cake mix cookies.
 You can make a batch in under 30 minutes and you only need 4 ingredients.
 They turn out soft, chewy, and a little gooey with a delicious red velvet flavor and tons of chocolate chips.

 Red Velvet Cookies with Cake Mix

-For this recipe – all we’re using is butter, eggs, cake mix and chocolate chips.
-I tried the recipe with using oil too, but I found the texture was better and more “cookie like” using melted butter.
-Here’s what to do:
+I tried the recipe using oil too, but I found the texture was better and more “cookie-like” using melted butter.
+You won’t prepare the cake mix according to the box, instead, here’s what to do: